-Melanin is the pigment that creates our skin tone — whether that’s brown, red, or yellow — and everyone’s body produces melanin.
+Melanin is the pigment that creates our skin tone — whether that’s more brown, red, or yellow — and everyone’s body produces melanin.
 Melanin is also what adds color to your hair, your eyes, and even areas of your brain and adrenal glands.
 It’s created by cells called melanocytes, found within your skin.
 Melanin can take a few different forms, but the main types of melanin are eumelanin and pheomelanin.

 How does my body know to produce melanin?

-So if I have more melanin, do I need to wear sunscreen?
+If I have more melanin, do I need to wear sunscreen?